Angular-Bootcamp/CodeChallenge-Skeleton/README.md

 ## Requirements

-Gather here all the project requirements
+Gather all the challenge requirements here.

-- [x] Requirement 1
+* Requirement 1
-- [ ] Requirement 2
+* Requirement 2

-Mark as complete every requirement that you fulfill.

 ## Highlights (optional)

-Highlight some features that you do in addition of the requirements.
+Highlight the features that you create in addition of the requirements.

 ## Installation

-Describe the process (step by step) to successfully install this project.
+Describe the process (step by step) to successfully install your application.